PlatONnetwork/PIPs/PIPs/PIP-2.md

 #### 1.Compatible interface format
 PlatON's current address encoding format is Bech32, while Ethereum's current address encoding format is Eip55, so we need to make compatibility in address format.
-Parts of the PlatON RPC interface have a namespace of 'PlatON', such as' PlatON_getBalance '.
+Parts of the PlatON RPC interface have a namespace of 'PlatON', such as 'platon_getBalance'.
 Some of the RPC interfaces on Ethereum have a namespace of 'eth', such as' eth_getBalance '.
 Both functions have the same functionality, so we need namespace-compatibility.

 To do this, we distinguish interface calls in different formats by version numbers, where 1.0 is the RPC interface for PlatON and 2.0 is the RPC interface for Ethereum.